Peanuts

-Peanuts is a syndicated daily and Sunday American comic strip written and illustrated by Charles M. Schulz.
+Peanuts (briefly subtitled featuring Good ol' Charlie Brown) is a syndicated daily and Sunday American comic strip written and illustrated by Charles M. Schulz.
 The strip's original run extended from 1950 to 2000, continuing in reruns afterward.
 Peanuts is among the most popular and influential in the history of comic strips, with 17,897 strips published in all, making it "arguably the longest story ever told by one human being".
-At the time of Schulz's death in 2000, Peanuts ran in over 2,600 newspapers, with a readership of around 355 million in 75 countries, and was translated into 21 languages.
+At the time of Schulz's death in 2000, Peanuts ran in over 2,600 newspapers, with a readership of roughly 355 million across 75 countries, and had been translated into 21 languages.
 It helped to cement the four-panel gag strip as the standard in the United States, and together with its merchandise earned Schulz more than $1 billion.
+Following successful animated TV and stage-theatrical adaptations over the years, five animated theatrical films have been released so far.

-Peanuts focuses entirely on a social circle of young children, where adults exist but are rarely seen or heard.
+Peanuts focuses on a social circle of young children, where adults exist but are rarely seen or heard.
 The main character, Charlie Brown, is meek, nervous, and lacks self-confidence.
 He is unable to fly a kite, win a baseball game, or kick a football held by his irascible friend Lucy, who always pulls it away at the last instant.
 Peanuts is a literate strip with philosophical, psychological, and sociological overtones, which was innovative in the 1950s.
 Its humor is psychologically complex and driven by the characters' interactions and relationships.

-The comic strip has been adapted in animation and theater.
+Schulz drew every strip, through nearly 50 years, with no assistants, including the lettering and coloring process.